heiskane/golang/h4/README.md

 # Image Randomizer
-What this does is it randomizes the colors based on the number that is provided by the user.
-Currently only works with png files
+What this does is it "randomizes" the colors based on the number that is provided by the user.
+Works with png and jpeg now

 Example usage: